Who is Whole30?

 The CXA Experience

 With ActiveCampaign the community member journey now looks something like this: A new person will either go through the website or get referred to the program.
-That person is then put into a three part welcome series that introduces Whole30, provide community testimonials, and insights into the community and meal planning.
-This lasts about a week, which then the user is put into the normal funnel of emails which range from newsletters to partner specific emails.
-The team at Whole30 wants these emails and all touch points to make their community members feel like they are part of the community and not just getting emails.
+That person is then put into a three-part welcome series that introduces Whole30, provides community testimonials, and insights into the community and meal planning.
+This lasts about a week, which then the user is put into the normal funnel of emails which range from newsletters to partner-specific emails.
+The team at Whole30 wants these emails and all touchpoints to make their community members feel like they are part of the community and not just getting emails.